 When you take the time to get into the details of all areas of tank terminal operations, it’s astounding the improvement opportunities that you can find.
 Below are a few ways tank terminals can improve their performance.

-- Optimise operations, such as time used for surveys and placing documents on board, the performance of port agents, and availability of staff
+Method 4: Optimize operations, such as the time used for surveys and placing documents on board, a digitized Ship/Shore Safety Check List, the performance of port agents, and the availability of staff

-- Increase loading and discharge capabilities by adding new jetties, improve berth utilisation, or develop simultaneous loading and discharge capabilities
+Method 6: Increase loading and discharge capabilities by adding new jetties, improve berth utilization, or develop simultaneous loading and discharge capabilities

 However, not all operational improvements will meet the desired outcome.
 But tank terminals should nevertheless consistently focus on improving productivity and reducing costs to achieve outstanding performance.

-From a tank terminal perspective, analysing the performance of a site will allow the transformation that can boost revenue, increase profits, create higher market value, improve customer satisfaction, and retention.
-The focus should be on service level performance, improved supplier management, maximising customer value, and driving down costs.
+From a tank terminal perspective, analyzing the performance of a site will allow the transformation that can boost revenue, increase profits, create higher market value, and improve customer satisfaction, and retention.
+The focus should be on service level performance, improved supplier management, maximizing customer value, and driving down costs.
 Never should changes be made, however, at the expense of health and safety.
-For users of tank farms and potential investors, analysing the performance of a tank terminal will allow making the best decision.
+For users of tank farms and potential investors, analyzing the performance of a tank terminal will allow making the best decision.